Azerbaijan, Baku, July 11 /Trend/

 The base price per barrel will be $115.18 plus $1 premium according to the oil price on July 8.

 The oil cargo from the Behregan oil regionwill deliver loads at Khark Island on August 20 to 30.

 Previously Iran's third attempt to sell furnace fuel oil cargo was successful at the international oil bourse at Kish Island.

-Iran has OPEC's second-highest oil output, and ranks second in the world in terms of natural gas reserves after Russia.
+OPEC's second-highest oil output, and ranks second in the world in terms of natural gas reserves after Russia.